kaelynsuh/twitch-chatbot/README.md

 ### Building the bot

+1. To start with this template, click the Remix button in the upper right.

-1. Glitch automatically installs Node, Express and tmi.js for us.
+2. Glitch automatically installs Node, Express and Tmi.js for us.

-2. Add the three environmental vars in our [`.env`](https://glitch.com/edit/#!/twitch-chatbot?path=.env:1:0) file.
+3. Add the three environmental vars in our [`.env`](https://glitch.com/edit/#!/twitch-chatbot?path=.env:1:0) file.

-3. View the code in `bot.js`.
+4. View the code in `bot.js`.

-4. Your chatbot is ready to run!
+5. Your chatbot is ready to run!
 Glitch automatically deploys & runs each version.
 View the status button to ensure there are no errors.

+6. Try the chatbot!
+Interact with your channel (twitch.tv/<CHANNEL_NAME>) by trying  the `!echo` command.

-Note: this bot connects to the IRC network as a client and therefore
+Note: This bot connects to the IRC network as a client and isn't designed to respond over HTTP.
+If you click "Show Live" you will see a simple "Hello World"

-5.

-You can also run this remotely using Glitch.

-5. Now that the bot is running and connected to Twitch's IRC network we can interact with it.
-On twitch.tv/<CHANNEL_NAME>, try using the `!echo` command.

-`!echo testing my chatbot`

-### Using Glitch

-Glitch lets you instantly create, edit, and host an app in the cloud.
-The code for this tutorial is already live and can be accessed here.
-Simply, put in your credentials and click run.

 ## Next Steps